aadimator/os-notes-gitbook/basic-linux-concepts.md

 Here, `ls` is the command, `-la` are the options and `/home` is the argument that indicates which file or directory to list.

-## Conclusion
+## Wrap Up
 Now you have learned about the basics of the Linux terminal ( and some basic commands), you should have a good foundation for expanding your knowledge of Linux commands.
 In the next tutorial, we will learn how to navigate, view and edit files.

-If you have any questions, feel free to ask me in the comments below.
+If you have any questions, feel free to ask in the comments.